-Trained MMOs will be hired to monitor the area around the survey for the presence of marine mammals to maintain marine mammal-free safety zones and monitor for avoidance or take behaviors.
-Visual observers monitor the safety zones to ensure that marine mammals do not enter the these zones for at least 30 minutes prior to ramp up, during active data acquisition, or before resuming use of the airguns after a shutdown.
-During night-time or poor visibility conditions, MMOs will be provided with infra-red or night-vision binoculars.
-The purpose of this mitigation measure is to ensure that no marine mammal is present within the exclusion zone during the seismic activities, thus preventing the onset of TTS.
+Trained protected species observers (PSOs) will be hired to monitor the area around the survey for the presence of marine mammals to maintain marine mammal-free exclusion zones and monitor for avoidance or take behaviors.
+Visual observers monitor the exclusion zones to ensure that marine mammals do not enter the these zones for at least 30 minutes prior to ramp up, during active data acquisition, or before resuming use of the airguns after a shutdown.
+During night-time or poor visibility conditions, PSOs will be provided with infrared or night-vision binoculars.
+The purpose of this mitigation measure is to ensure that no marine mammal is present within the exclusion zone during the seismic activities, thus preventing the onset of TTS and injury.

-Although a power-down or shutdown of the airguns is not required if a marine mammal is sighted with the 160-dB radius (except for aggregations of 12 or more bowhead or gray whales), MMOs will also monitor this radius to note how many animals are taken by Level B harassment and to record any observed behaviors of the animals during airgun operations.
+Although a power-down or shutdown of the airguns is not required if a marine mammal is sighted with the 160-dB radius for impulse sources or within 120-dB radius for non-impulse sources, PSOs will also monitor these zones when possible to note how many animals are taken by Level B harassment and to record any observed behaviors of the animals during the proposed open-water marine and seismic surveys.